 The Joshua Tree Learning Centre is a multidisciplinary, collaborative practice grounded in research, that implements exemplary learning plans for individuals with a variety of disabilities and mental health needs.
 We offer counselling; psycho-educational assessment; educational programs; and speech and language therapy.

-Pathways Learning Centre is a new business in Regina, SK, set to open in fall 2018!
-Pathways will offer a variety of both health and educational services to people of all ages, including private preschool programs, group-based programs such as kids’ speech therapy groups and adult stroke recovery groups, and individualized services such as private speech therapy, occupational therapy, and much
+Pathways Learning Centre is a new business located in Harbour Landing that first opened its doors in October 2018.
+Pathways offers both health and educational services to people of all ages, including private preschool programs, group-based programs such as kids’ speech therapy groups, music therapy, and adult stroke recovery groups, and individualized services such as private speech therapy,